Techo-Startup-Center/CamDigiKey-Sample-Code-Server/README.md

 > This repository only includes sample codes for Web Application/Website integration with CamDigiKey, it is not a sample project.

-## Currently, the client library of CamDigiKey is available to be implemented in Java and Node.js.
+## Currently, the client library of CamDigiKey is available to be implemented in Java.
 To use CamDigiKey client library in your project please follow the steps below:

 ## 1. CamDigiKey Java Library